Selling entities

 Specific eligible entities can be enabled in your contract depending on your needs.

-You can use selling entities to configure front-end methods that display required disclosures and validate customer-submitted data.
+You can to configure front-end methods that display required disclosures and validate customer-submitted data.

 The Digital River APIs support the following selling entities: